HSA-eligible | Cancel Anytime

 No - we take data privacy and security very seriously.
 Your results are for your eyes only and will be handled in keeping with our privacy policy.

-Why is NiaHealth different than my regular family doctor / primary care provider?
+How is NiaHealth different than my regular family doctor / primary care provider?

 • NiaHealth includes 3-4x more lab tests than your average annual checkup in Canada.
 This includes heart, thyroid, metabolic, kidneys, liver, nutrients and more.
 Click here to see a list of all biomarkers we test for.